 How to Make Apple Hand Pies

-- Using a store bought crust keeps things simple, but feel free to make your own!
+Using a store bought crust keeps things simple, but feel free to make your own, like this recipe for a berry galette!
 First, prep the apples by slicing and tossing them with cinnamon, sugar, nutmeg, lemon juice, and salt.

 What kind of apples should I use for pie?

 Many people have very strong opinions about types of apples to use.
 Honestly, I tend to use whatever I have!
 For whatever reason, Granny Smith apples are typically listed as the best apples to use for pie.
 I am guessing that their tart flavor is what plays well with the sugar in most recipes.
 What I like to do is choose a mix of different apples for variety and then adjust my sugar level accordingly.

 Usually, Red Delicious and Gala apples should not be used for pie because they cannot withstand long cooking temperatures.
 These apple hand pies are baked for much less time than a traditional pie, so who knows!
 I have not experimented that way and cannot speak to the results.
 In today’s recipe I used a mix of Pink Lady (my fave) and Granny Smith.

 Because these hand pies have such a hight crust-to-fruit ratio, I don’t think texture will matter as much.
 As you’ll see below, we are also not using any kind of traditional thickener (such as cornstarch) since it’s just not needed.

 Yes!
 This recipe freezes very well.
 Feel free to make them 1-2 months in advance and store tightly wrapped in the freezer.
 Reheat in a 350 degree oven for 5-10 minutes, until warmed through.